zonemaster/zonemaster-backend/docs/Configuration.md

 ### password

-A string of US ASCII printable characters.
+A string of [US ASCII printable characters].
 The first character must be neither space nor `<`.
 Max length 100 characters.